-Dr Stephen Staley (62) has 38 years of wide-ranging management, technical and commercial experience in the international oil, gas and power sectors.
+Dr Stephen Staley (63) has 39 years of wide-ranging management, technical and commercial experience in the international oil, gas and power sectors.
 Steve was until October 2019 the CEO, director and co-founder of Upland Resources Limited, a London-listed oil & gas company currently with assets onshore and offshore UK and onshore Tunisia.
 Until March 2022 he was also non-executive chairman of Predator Oil & Gas Holdings PLC, an oil & gas company on the Standard List of the London Stock Exchange.
-He is a non-executive director of 88 Energy Ltd, which is listed on both AIM and ASX.
+He is a non-executive director of 88 Energy Ltd, which is listed on both AIM and the ASX and chairman of Elephant Oil Corp.